 To put it mildly, I've been frustrated recently.
 I try to tamp it down, and you can imagine how well that works.

 It doesn't.
 Not always.
 So I get snappish.
 Or I make mistakes.
-And at work, that can be fatal for your ability to do your job.

 That's gotta mean something, right?

 Well...The Universe answered.
 I can't say a whole lot just yet, but this time, I'm listening to the Cosmic Thump On the Head.
 I can't afford not to.

 I think I may have a problem.
 It's a good problem to have, but it's a problem!
 Anyway, so far, this is my collection of oils.
 I use 90% of them, and I'm learning about the other 10%.
 I enjoy learning about how they support your system, and support you even emotionally.

 I have looked into several different companies, and I'm working with Young Living Essential Oils because I'm convinced they're the best on the market.